Respirology journal covers

 Publications

-Newsletter: A newsletter is distributed regularly to all fee-paying members with information and notices from the APSR Secretariat Office and description of the activities of Member National Societies in individual countries/regions.
+APSR Newsletter: An official Newsletter is distributed regularly to all financial members with information and notices from the APSR Secretariat Office, and reports of the activities of Member Countries/Regions.

-Website: An APSR Website is maintained informing members of details and activities of the Society and important news about respiratory matters of interest.
+Website: An APSR website is kept up to date with details and activities of the Society and important news about respiratory matters of interest.
+The APSR website is developed and maintained by the APSR Secretariat.

 Back to Top